World Chefs: Chocolate sculptures showcase pastry artist's crafty side

-NEW YORK (Reuters) - As executive pastry chef at the Grand Hyatt hotel in New York, Gonzalo Jiménez creates all kinds of desserts but he has a passion for chocolate and uses it to create intricate sculptures of robots, steam pumps and other objects.
+NEW YORK, Dec 24 (Reuters) - As executive pastry chef at the Grand Hyatt hotel in New York, Gonzalo Jiménez creates all kinds of desserts but he has a passion for chocolate and uses it to create intricate sculptures of robots, steam pumps and other objects.

 “I was supposed to go to architecture school,” said Jiménez, also known as Chef Gonzo, whose whimsical creations often reflect industrial themes.